 (Spoiler: more isn’t always better… unless it’s the right kind)

 Fibre has a bit of a halo around it, and for good reason.
-It’s the unsung hero of digestion, helping everything from regular bowel movements to blood sugar balance and even your gut microbiome.
+It’s the unsung hero of digestion, helping everything from regular bowel movements to overall digestive comfort and gut health.

 But here’s the thing most people don’t realise: fibre isn’t one-size-fits-all.
 More isn’t always better, and not all fibre behaves the same way once it’s inside you.
 In fact, a few common fibre habits could be the very reason your gut still feels off, bloated, sluggish, or sensitive even when you’re “doing all the right things.”